Stop pathetic excuses on transgender conversion therapy ban, urges ex-adviser

 At least 100 LGBT+ and HIV organisations pulled out of its forthcoming landmark LGBT conference, Safe To Be Me, which has since been cancelled.

-Last week, it was initially announced that ministers were scrapping plans to ban the practice, sparking a furious backlash.
+Last week, it was initially announced that ministers were scrapping plans to ban the practice.

 A Government spokesman confirmed it was looking instead at ways of preventing it through existing law and “other non-legislative measures”.